 How to Fix Unidentified Network

-Well, to solve the unidentified network problem , there are actually several ways that you need to try.
-Because, at each different cause will certainly have a different solution.
-But don’t worry, below we will provide some ways to deal with unidientified networks.
+Well, to solve the unidentified network problem, there are actually several ways that you need to try.
+Because each different cause will certainly have a different solution.
+But don’t worry, below we will provide some ways to deal with unidentified networks.

 1. Forget Network and Reconnect

-The first way you can try is to forget network .
-Because by forgetting your network , you will reset or remove all the settings that have been stored in your WiFi settings .
+The first way you can try is to forget the network.
+Because by forgetting your network, you will reset or remove all the settings that have been stored in your WiFi settings.
 How to do it is quite easy, please follow the steps below: